 Committee for Postgraduate Research

-The Committee for Postgraduate Research (CPR) considers research-related matters on behalf of the Faculty Board of the Faculty of Medicine and Health Sciences (FMHS), for eventual approval by Senate, the highest academic body of the university.
-This includes the appointment of supervisors and examiners for research degrees and the approval of doctoral research projects and results.
+Task/purpose and type: The Committee for Postgraduate Research meets quarterly to consider research-related matters on behalf of the Faculty Board of the Faculty of Medicine and Health Sciences (FMHS) of Stellenbosch University, for eventual approval by the SU Senate, the highest academic body of the university.

 The 2022 meeting dates and agenda cut-off dates of the CPR are as follows: